 Artificial Intelligence (AI) is rapidly transforming various industries, including healthcare, finance, and education.
-As AI continues to evolve, it is becoming increasingly important to consider the ethical implications of its use.
 In this article, we will explore the significance of AI ethics in today’s world and why it matters.

 What is AI Ethics?